Leave or let live? Arabs move in to Jewish settlements

 Sabrine Jabber, 26, is a Muslim Arab who has spent half her life in Neve Yaakov, a collection of white high-rises that expanded as a settlement in the 1970s.

-While living in a religiously conservative neighborhood, she plays down the effect of the recent tensions in Jerusalem that have led to violence between Palestinians and Israelis.
+While living in a religiously conservative neighbourhood, she plays down the effect of the recent tensions in Jerusalem that have led to violence between Palestinians and Israelis.

 "Nothing has changed for us," she said, sunning herself on the rear terrace of her block.
-"My neighbors know me and I know them.
+"My neighbours know me and I know them.
 We get on fine."

 Moussab Abu Ramouz, a Palestinian who works in a supermarket in Neve Yaakov but lives in Beit Hanina, said rents in his area were up to 25 percent more expensive than in the settlement, which also has better public transport.